-In the third quarter of 2011, no disbursements were made from the LMDC sub-allocation.
+In the fourth quarter of 2011, no disbursements were made from the LMDC sub-allocation.

 ESD has considered 151 projects for JCRP funding and offered incentive grants to 124 companies (excluding those companies whose projects were terminated after an offer was issued).
 The value of the ESD Board approved grants is \$249 million.
 This amount does not include projects terminated or reduced before payments were made to grant recipients.
+Collections of reimbursments from recipients continue to be collected by ESDC.